Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 Forecast

-The prognosis for the treatment of the disease is positive.
+The prognosis for treatment of the disease is positive.
 With timely treatment, more than 80% of patients are cured.

 On average, the disease lasts 2–4 years.
 Despite positive treatment, the disease is often accompanied by complications.